 The pink eye and sweater I could deal with, but the shoe situation was problematic.
 I only had one other pair of shoes with me and they were not the right kind of shoes for most of my trip.
 I needed these boots to work.
 Now.

 I sat down on the hotel bed, put my head in my hands and screamed (quietly, because we were in a hotel).

 Then I tried everything I could imagine to get the zipper slider back onto the zipper.
 Nothing worked.
 I also noticed that the zipper had pulled apart from the boot leather; the seam was unraveling.

 I shouted to Scott, “What the #$%! am I supposed to do now?
 We have to leave for the train in an hour and I can’t wear these other shoes!”

-I began to seriously question the benefits of travelling light.
-Under other circumstances, I would have had three or four pairs of shoes with me.
+I began to seriously question the benefits of traveling light.
+Under other circumstances, I would have had three or four pairs of shoes with me

 So there I sat, wondering what to do, and I realized I had a choice: I could fight this or call on Divine help for a solution.

-It was then that I told the Universe I was willing to do whatever was needed to create a functional boot for my trip and would it please give me some suggestions.
+It was then that I told my higher self that I was willing to do whatever was needed to create a functional boot for my trip and would it please give me some suggestions.
 This or something better, I added, for good measure.